 - 1. Derivatives are financial instruments whose values are derived from, and reflect changes in, the prices of the underlying products.
 They are designed to facilitate the transfer and isolation of risk and may be used for both risk transference and investment purposes.
 As such, they play a valuable role for users of the marketplace.
 However, they also may increase risk.
-In view of the rapid growth of OTC derivatives business, numerous international groups and regulatory agencies have studied the risks arising from over-the-counter ("OTC") derivatives trading2.
-These risks include: - Credit risk the risk that a counterparty will fail to perform an obligation owed to the firm; - Market risk the risk that movements in prices or values will result in loss for the firm; - Liquidity risk the risk that a lack of counterparties will leave a firm unable to liquidate or offset a position (or unable to do so at or near the previous market price); - Settlement risk the risk that a firm will not receive funds or instruments from its counterparty at the expected time; - Operations risk the risk that a firm will suffer loss as a result of human error or deficiencies in systems or controls; - Legal risk the risk that a firm will suffer loss as a result of contracts being unenforceable or inadequately documented. - 2.
-Such risks are not unique to OTC derivatives transactions, but are of special concern due to the volume, scope, and variety of OTC transactions, the degree of interrelatedness of participants, the opaqueness and uncertain liquidity of OTC "markets", and the complexity of and potential leverage in such instruments.
-Although it is possible to unbundle the risks of complex instruments into simpler elements, evolving portfolio and pricing technologies are permitting the engineering of increasingly complex financial instruments which have risk profiles that are more difficult to analyze than simpler, one-dimensional financial products.
-The financial risks of such complex instruments must be carefully assessed as a weakness at one market participant can have ramifications elsewhere in the system.
+In view of the rapid growth of OTC derivatives business, numerous international groups and regulatory agencies have studied the risks arising from over-the-counter ("OTC") derivatives trading.2 These risks include: - Credit risk the risk that a counterparty will fail to perform an obligation owed to the firm; - Market risk the risk that movements in prices or values will result in loss for the firm; - Liquidity risk the risk that a lack of counterparties will leave a firm unable to liquidate or offset a position (or unable to do so at or near the previous market price); - Settlement risk the risk that a firm will not receive funds or instruments from its counterparty at the expected time; - Operations risk the risk that a firm will suffer loss as a result of human error or deficiencies in systems or controls; - Legal risk the risk that a firm will suffer loss as a result of contracts being unenforceable or inadequately documented.